lucast122/MEGPY/README.md

 Collection of scripts for metagenomic downstream analysis of bioreactor data using the tool MEGAN and the programming language Python.

+# Installation

+NOTE: REQUIREMENTS NOT ADDED YET PLEASE DOWNLOAD SCRIPTS MANUALLY FOR NOW TO USE THEM - WILL UPDATE THIS ONCE PROJECT IS FINISHED

+1. Clone this repository
+2. Navigate to repository
+3. pip install .

 # Taxonomic analysis

 ```